-Optical and near-infrared reflectance profiles of the samples measured using the optical microscopy, the Fourier-Transform Infrared spectroscopy (FT-IR) and the infrared hyperspectral microscope (MicrOmega)33, 34 show very dark features with an albedo of ~0.02 from 0.4 µm to 4µm (Fig.3 and 4), which is in good agreement with the global average of albedo3,4 observed by ONC-T and the Near Infrared Spectrometer (NIRS3)35.
+Optical and near-infrared reflectance profiles of the samples measured using optical microscopy, Fourier-Transform Infrared spectroscopy (FT-IR) and the infrared hyperspectral microscope (MicrOmega)33, 34 show very dark features with an albedo of ~0.02 from 0.4 µm to 4µm (Fig.3 and 4), which is in good agreement with the global average of albedo3,4 observed by ONC-T and the Near Infrared Spectrometer (NIRS3)35.
 The surface composition and inclusions of each sample show some variety but most of them that are considered representative of the typical surface materials of Ryugu, having spectroscopically homogeneous and featureless characteristics without apparent high temperature components like chondrules or Calcium-Aluminum-rich-Inclusions (CAI) but with many bright and patchy fine inclusions (See Extended Fig. 1).
 Although full photometric measurements are needed to elucidate the optical properties of Ryugu samples, the apparent rarity of chondrules in Ryugu samples is consistent with prediction by the previous study28.
 The surface morphology of the samples is mainly classified into two patterns of rugged and smooth surfaces even at the millimeter to sub-millimeter scale, which is similar to the patterns found for centimeter to meter scale surfaces3,8 observed by ONC-T and by the imager on MASCOT (MasCAM)36.
 The presence of different types of surface morphology may indicate past mixing processes of materials of different origin or of the different degrees of alteration5,7,32.
 The shape distribution of particles, which has been studied in a separate paper13, shows variations in aspect ratios, including the elongated and flattened ones, consistent with the ejecta observed during the sampling operations13.

 In order to perform reconnaissance sample analyses at this curation phase, a purely non-destructive and non-invasive characterization of the composition is performed by near infrared spectroscopy, through the two complementary instruments.
 Both FT-IR and MicrOmega analyses for bulk samples from Chambers A and C show spectral profiles, from of 1 to 4 µm wavelength range with a footprint e of ~6 mm diameter (See Fig. 3) by the FT-IR, and as hyperspectral image-cubes of 256x256 pixels (22 µm pixel size), with up to 400 spectral channels covering the 0.99 to 3.65 µm spectral range.
 Both exhibit clear absorptions at 2.7 µm and 3.4 µm, for both samples.
 The narrow and relatively deep (~15%) absorption feature peaked at 2.72 µm indicates presence of hydroxyls (-OH) in the samples, which is comparable to the 2.72 µm absorption feature detected from all over the Ryugu surfaces by NIRS34 but the absorption peak position is in better agreement with the materials excavated by the SCI impact experiment37.
 MicrOmega high spatial resolution enables us to identify a few submillimeter grains, with distinct and highly diagnostic spectral features.
 As an example, an absorption centered around 3.4 µm, also present in FT-IR spectra, corresponds to both carbonates and CH-rich phases.
 Similarly, an absorption centered around 3.1 µm is interpreted as related to NH-rich compounds, as it has been postulated to be similar to that observed on 1 Ceres38.
 These detections are evidence of aqueous alteration of Ryugu’s parent body, and are coupled to the non-detection of high temperature components like chondrules and CAIs.
-They point towards the Ryugu parent body being more similar to CI chondrites than to any other types of meteorites found on the Earth (see Extended Table 1).
+They point towards the Ryugu parent body being more similar to CI chondrites than to any other types of meteorites found on Earth (see Extended Table 1).
 Details of the MicrOmega findings are presented in a companion paper34.